jeffersonfparil/Lolium_rigidum_genome_assembly_and_annotation/README.md

 ```

 ### dN/dS assessment of EPSPS gene
-Note: we use "gene" to refer to TSR and NTSR genes, and alignments even genes again for the genes within orthogroups within TSR/NTSR genes per species.
-Apologies for any misunderstandings.
+Note: we use "gene" to refer to TSR and NTSR genes, as well as orthogroups within TSR/NTSR genes per species.
+Apologies for any misunderstanding.

 1. Extract EPSPS CDS (i.e. all orthologs and paralogs within blast-hit orthologs) (Outputs: ${species}-${gene}-${ortho}.cds)
 ```shell